Flatiron Building: Macmillan expansion and conversion proposals

 The Flatiron Building was popular among service companies in the early 2000s, causing rental rates at surrounding buildings to increase.
 The rent increases occurred amid the gentrification of the surrounding area.
 By then, St. Martin's Press and Springer–Verlag collectively occupied 90 percent of the space; some of the remaining small tenants had moved away because rents at the Flatiron were too expensive.
 Macmillan's parent company Holtzbrinck Publishing Group leased additional space in the building in 2004, expanding its presence from 12 to 18 floors.
 In addition, Holtzbrinck bought an option to lease the two remaining office stories.
 The building's owners had contemplated converting the building into apartments, but, after Holtzbrinck leased most of the space, the owners instead decided to restore the building's historical details.
 A 15-story vertical advertising banner covered the facade of the building in 2005, during the renovation, but it was removed after protests from many New York City residents.

-Italian real estate investment firm Sorgente Group bought a majority stake in the Flatiron Building in June 2008; it had previously owned less than 20 percent of the building.
+Italian real estate investment firm The Sorgente Group bought a majority stake in the Flatiron Building in June 2008; it had previously owned less than 20 percent of the building.
 The following January, Sorgente announced plans to turn it into a luxury hotel.
 The value of the Flatiron Building, whose zoning allowed a hotel conversion, was estimated to be $190 million.
-Jeffrey Gural sold his stake in the building to the Sorgente Group in November 2009 for $51.8 million.
+Jeffrey Gural, chairman of Newmark, sold a stake in the building to the Sorgente Group in November 2009 for $51.8 million, although Gural and several partners still owned part of the building.
 Afterward, Sorgente owned a 52 percent stake in the building, while various real estate families owned the remaining stake.
 By 2010, Macmillan occupied all of the building's space, except for the ground floor.

 The hotel conversion plans were hampered by the fact that Macmillan's existing lease did not expire until 2018.
 In a 2010 interview, Veronica Mainetti, who led the Sorgente Group's United States division, did not indicate whether Sorgente still planned to convert the building into a hotel.
-Mainetti subsequently said in 2015 that, when Macmillan's lease expired, "There possibly is going to be an upgrade and the building could make also a good potential hotel conversion, which we’re not completely taking off the table."
+Mainetti subsequently said in 2015 that, when Macmillan's lease expired, "There possibly is going to be an upgrade and the building could make also a good potential hotel conversion, which we're not completely taking off the table."
 Due to high demand for office space, the building's value increased 30 percent from 2009 to 2013, when it was worth between $250 million and $300 million.
 In July 2017, Macmillan announced it was consolidating its New York offices to the Equitable Building at 120 Broadway.
 Knotel, an operator of coworking spaces, subsequently announced in January 2019 that it wanted to lease all of the building's office space.
 The Knotel agreement was never finalized.